 How does psychotherapy work?

 Psychotherapy is the process at work between you, your therapist, and group members (in the case of group therapy).
 It is reliant on the developing relationship between you and the therapist and group members.
 In individual and group sessions patterns, behaviours and emotions are presented consciously or unconsciously which might reveal hidden or ignored aspects of yourself.
-The support and safety of therapy can help you to understand why you think, feel or act in a way which might be holding you back, or maybe destructive to yourself and others for example.
+The support and safety of therapy can help you understand why you think, feel or act in a way which might be holding you back, or maybe destructive to yourself and others for example.

 What sort of problems can be treated with psychotherapy?

 All sorts of different symptoms can be treated.
 Sometimes you might be surprised to find an emotional root to a problem.
 It is worth discussing this with me if you are unsure whether this kind of therapy can help.
 If I believe another form of therapy might be more useful to you at the time, I will be able to make a recommendation.

 Will my therapist need to contact my GP?

 I always discuss your preferences with you.
 As a matter of courtesy I inform your GP if you agree to be seen regularly.
 If there are circumstances whereby you would prefer that I didn’t contact your GP, we can discuss this.
-It can be helpful to have a link with your doctor if you are seeing other health professionals and/or are currently prescribed medication that might be linked with the symptoms bringing you into therapy/counselling.
+It can be helpful to have a link with your doctor if you are seeing other health professionals and/or are currently prescribed medication that might be linked with the symptoms bringing you into therapy.

 What happens in the session is confidential though I will make it clear if I need to contact an authority if I consider you or others to be at serious risk.
 I would, of course inform you of this beforehand.